collegeman/bootstrap-editor/README.md

 Bootstrap-Editor
 ================

-A collection of easy-to-configure content editors for Bootstrap.
+A collection of easy-to-setup content editors for Bootstrap.

 Read the [documentation here](http://collegeman.github.io/bootstrap-editor).